 Gallery: Set gallery

-Soccer-star badges.
-In late 1972 or early 1973 Cadbury Limited began offering a set of five circular stickers if you sent away 8 wrapper from Cadbury Fudge bars.
-The five featured players were Martin Chivers, Allan Clarke, Kevin Keegan, Rodney March and Bobby Moore.
+In late 1972 or early 1973 Cadbury Limited began offering a set of five circular stickers if you sent away 8 wrappers from Cadbury Fudge bars.
+The five featured players were Martin Chivers, Allan Clarke, Kevin Keegan, Rodney Marsh and Bobby Moore.

 Number in set: 5